Fill in a keyword below to quickly find the answer to your question about the eTA Canada

 It is possible to cancel your eTA application and receive a refund of the costs paid by you, up until your application has been processed by the Canadian immigration service (IRCC).
 This is usually within ten minutes after your payment has been received.

 Most travellers want to receive their eTA Canada as soon as possible.
 That is why we do not wait until a certain cooling-off period or withdrawal period has passed.
-This is also stated in the general terms and conditions.
-Before making the payment, you checked that you agree to them.
+This is also stated in the general terms and conditions, which must be agreed to before applying in the first place.

 Has your application already been processed by the immigration service and have you not yet received an approval?
 If so, you can still withdraw your application, but in that case it will no longer be possible to receive a refund.
-You can pass on this request by replying to the e-mail stating that your application has been received.
+You can inform us of this request to cancel by replying to the e-mail stating that your application has been received.
 Would you like to submit a new application because you made an error with a previous application?
 Then you do not have to cancel or withdraw your previous application.
 A new application overwrites all previously submitted applications and granted eTAs.

 Has your application for an eTA Canada already been approved?
 If so, you will no longer be able to cancel or withdraw it, not even if you do not plan to use your eTA, regardless of the reason.